 There are many types of meditation that will help you in your sober recovery.
 Guided meditations are some of my favorites because they make it really easy to follow along.
 I created a free 4-track meditation album that you can download instantly.
 All you have to do is press play and follow my guidance!

 3. Turning each day over to Spirit

-Every day I consciously turn over my day to Spirit.
+Every day as part of my sober recovery and spiritual path, I consciously turn over my day to Spirit.
 I pray for guidance and support, and I release all outcomes.